 - University of Michigan’s Flint campus finds high lead levels on campus.
 It shuts down some drinking fountains as a result.
-This is considered a first report of a lead problem in Flint’s water.
+This is considered the first report of a lead problem in Flint’s water.

 - A Flint child is found to have confirmed lead poisoning.
 The source of the lead is the Flint water system.
-Officials shut off water to the home and connect to a neighbor’s house with a garden hose.
+Officials shut off water to the home and connect it to a neighbor’s house with a garden hose.

-- In a leaked memo, the EPA expresses alarm over lack of corrosion control and high lead levels seen in resident water.
+- In a leaked memo, the EPA expresses alarm over the lack of corrosion control and high lead levels seen in resident water.
 Admits that they have no idea of the extent of the problem.

-- MDEQ’s Brad Wurfel publicly begin stating that a study had been done on lead levels, and using those results for public relations purposes as early as September 6th, 2015.
+- MDEQ’s Brad Wurfel publicly begin stating that a study had been done on lead levels and using those results for public relations purposes as early as September 6th, 2015.
 Ironically, it was used to discredit high lead in water data collected by Virginia Tech.

 - Flint pediatrician finds lead levels in children have doubled since the switch to Flint River water.
 Estimates are 4% of children have elevated blood-lead levels.

 - Michigan Department of Environmental Quality Director Dan Wyant reported that water at Eisenhower and Freeman elementary schools, along with Brownell/Holmes STEM academies, tested above 15 parts per billion for lead — the federal government’s safety standard.
 One of the schools tested at more than six times the federal limit.

 - Genesee County declares a public health emergency.
 Plans to distribute 1000’s water filters.

 - Michigan Governor Snyder states that Flint will return to Detroit City Water.
 Mott Foundation pledges $10m for the $12m conversion effort since Michigan has no emergency funds.

 - On Oct.
 16, water started flowing again from Detroit to Flint.